istio/istio.io/content/docs/setup/kubernetes/quick-start-alicloud-ack/index.md

 - Make sure that `kubectl` can work fine for your Kubernetes cluster.

-- Create new namespace to deploy istio components, e.g. `istio-system`:
+- Create a namespace to deploy Istio components, e.g. `istio-system`:

 {{< text bash >}}
     $ kubectl create namespace istio-system